gardener/cert-management/README.md

       --issuer.pool.resync-period duration                 Period for resynchronization of controller issuer --issuer.pool.size int                               Worker pool size of controller issuer --issuer.precheck-additional-wait duration           additional wait time after DNS propagation check of controller issuer
-      --issuer.precheck-nameservers string                 DNS nameservers used for checking DNS propagation.
+      --issuer.precheck-nameservers string                 Default DNS nameservers used for checking DNS propagation.
 If explicity set empty, it is tried to read them from /etc/resolv.conf of controller issuer
       --issuer.propagation-timeout duration                propagation timeout for DNS challenge of controller issuer --issuer.renewal-overdue-window duration             certificate is counted as 'renewal overdue' if its validity period is shorter (metrics cert_management_overdue_renewal_certificates) of controller issuer
       --issuer.renewal-window duration                     certificate is renewed if its validity period is shorter of controller issuer